Induction motor: Efficiency

-Various regulatory authorities in many countries have introduced and implemented legislation to encourage the manufacture and use of higher efficiency electric motors.
-There is existing and forthcoming legislation regarding the future mandatory use of premium-efficiency induction-type motors in defined equipment.
+Regulatory authorities in many countries have implemented legislation to encourage the manufacture and use of higher efficiency electric motors.
+Some legislation mandates the future use of premium-efficiency induction motors in certain equipment.
 For more information, see: Premium efficiency.

 Steinmetz equivalent circuit

 Many useful motor relationships between time, current, voltage, speed, power factor, and torque can be obtained from analysis of the Steinmetz equivalent circuit (also termed T-equivalent circuit or IEEE recommended equivalent circuit), a mathematical model used to describe how an induction motor's electrical input is transformed into useful mechanical energy output.
 The equivalent circuit is a single-phase representation of a multiphase induction motor that is valid in steady-state balanced-load conditions.

 The Steinmetz equivalent circuit is expressed simply in terms of the following components: